tonylee2016/starter-hugo-portfolio-theme-xjl/content/authors/admin/_index.md

 #   icon: ☕️
 ---

-Xiaojun 'Tony' Li is the Software R&D Manager at Gotion Inc. in California, where he is responsible for control and machine learning algorithms for electric vehicle and energy storage system batteries.
-He has over 10 years of research and development experience in energy storage systems, ranging from lithium-ion batteries to energy storage flywheels.
-He has authored or coauthored more than ten technical articles and has five issued and pending patents.
+As a software R&D manager at Gotion Inc, I am responsible for control and machine learning algorithms for electric vehicle and energy storage system batteries.
+I have over 10 years of research and development experience in energy storage systems, ranging from lithium-ion batteries to energy storage flywheels.
+I have authored or coauthored more than ten technical articles and has five issued and pending patents.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.